misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 There are a couple of things to keep in mind when creating repeating radial gradients:

-- If you don’t declare size dimensions for a radial, it will default to an ellipse that has the same height-to-width ratio as the overall gradient image; and, if you don’t declare a size for the image with background-size, the gradient image will default to the height and width of the element background where it’s being applied.
+- If you don’t declare size dimensions for a radial, it will default to an ellipse that has the same height-to-width ratio as the overall gradient image; `and`, if you don’t declare a size for the image with `background-size`, the gradient image will default to the height and width of the element background where it’s being applied.
 (Or, in the case of being used as a list-style bullet, the size that the browser gives it.)
-- The default radial size value is farthest-corner.
+- The default radial size value is `farthest-corner`.
 This will put the endpoint of the gradient ray far enough to the right that its ellipse intersects with the corner of the gradient image that’s furthest from the center point of the radial gradient.

 These are reiterated here to remind you that if you stick to the defaults, there’s not really any point to having a repeating gradient, since you’ll only be able to see the first iteration of the repeat.
 It’s only when you restrict the initial size of the gradient that the repeats become visible.

 <Tips tips="orange">Radial gradients, and in particular repeating radial gradients, created massive performance drains in older mobile devices.
 Crashes were not uncommon in these situations, and both page rendering time and battery performance could suffer greatly.
 Think very, very carefully about using radial gradients in mobile contexts, and be sure to rigorously test their performance and stability in any context, especially if you have users with older devices (and therefore older browsers).</Tips>

 #### Average gradient colors

 Another edge case is what happens if a repeating gradient’s first and last color stops somehow end up being in the same place.
 For example, suppose your fingers missed the “5” key and you accidentally declared the following:

 ```css
 repeating-radial-gradient(center, purple 0px, gold 0px)
 ```

 The first and last color stops are zero pixels apart, but the gradient is supposed to repeat ad infinitum along the gradient line.
 Now what?

 In such a case, the browser finds the average gradient color and fills it in throughout the entire gradient image.
-In our simple case in the preceding code, that will be a 50/50 blend of purple and gold (which will be about #C06C40 or rgb(75%,42%,25%)).
+In our simple case in the preceding code, that will be a 50/50 blend of purple and `gold` (which will be about `#C06C40` or `rgb(75%,42%,25%)`).
 Thus, the resulting gradient image should be a solid orangey-brown, which doesn’t really look much like a gradient.

 This condition can also be triggered in cases where the browser rounds the color-stop positions to zero, or cases where the distance between the first and last color stops is so small as compared to the output resolution that nothing useful can be rendered.
-This could happen if, for example, a repeating radial gradient used all percentages for the color-stop positions and was sized using closest-side, but was accidentally placed into a corner.
+This could happen if, for example, a repeating radial gradient used all percentages for the color-stop positions and was sized using `closest-side`, but was accidentally placed into a corner.

 <Tips tips="orange">As of late 2017, no browsers really do this correctly.
 It is possible to trigger some of the correct behaviors under very limited conditions, but in most cases, browsers either just use the last color stop as a fill color, or else try really hard to draw sub-pixel repeating patterns.</Tips>

 ## 9.4 Box Shadows

-In an earlier chapter, we explored the property text-shadow, which adds a drop shadow to the text of a non-replaced element.
-There’s a version of this that creates a shadow for the box of an element, called box-shadow.
+In an earlier chapter, we explored the property `text-shadow`, which adds a drop shadow to the text of a non-replaced element.
+There’s a version of this that creates a shadow for the box of an element, called `box-shadow`.

 //

-It might seem a little out of place to talk about shadows in a chapter mostly con‐ cerned with backgrounds and gradients, but there’s a reason it goes here, which we’ll see in a moment.
+It might seem a little out of place to talk about shadows in a chapter mostly concerned with backgrounds and gradients, but there’s a reason it goes here, which we’ll see in a moment.

 Let’s consider a simple box drop shadow: one that’s 10 pixels down and 10 pixels to the right of an element box, with no spread or blur, and a half-opaque black.
-Behind it we’ll put a repeating background on the body element.
+Behind it we’ll put a repeating background on the `body` element.
 All of this is illustrated in Figure 9-106.

 ```css
 #box {